mgrang/non-determinism/README.md

 ```
 Refer: https://reviews.llvm.org/D59279

+### Pointer Hashing Checker
-3. Pointer Hashing Checker: Checks for non-determinism caused by using pointers as keys of a hashmap.
+  Checks for non-determinism caused by using pointers as keys of a hashmap.

 ```
 void test() {